-username Your login name. password prevents unauthorized discovering your actual n encrypted form.
-Encryption users or programs from l password.
-If no password user, this field will be blank.
-UID (User ID) A unique nui system. mber identifying you to the GID (Group ID) A number i dentifying your default group. or more groups. gecos about you, stored in so ains general information me installation specific is is a comma separated list name Your full name office Your office number wphone Your office phone number hphone Your home phone number login directory Your current directory after logging in to the system.
+username Your login name. password Your password stored in encrypted form.
+Encryption prevents unauthorized users or programs from discovering your actual password.
+If no password has been specified for a user, this field will be blank.
+UID (User ID) A unique number identifying you with the system.
+GID (Group ID) A number identifying your default group You can belong to one or more groups. gecos This field usually contains general information about yourself, stored in some installation specific format.
+Conventionally, this is a comma separated list of the following: name Your full name office Your office number hphone Your home phone number login directory Your current directory after logging in to the system.